dblohm7/dblohm7.github.com/source/_posts/2016-01-11-bugs-from-hell-injected-third-party-code-plus-detours-equals-a-bad-time.markdown

 I looked at was `js::CreateRegExpMatchResult`!

-When it is just not clear where to begin, I like to start by looking at our correlation data in Socorro -- you'd be surprised how often they can bring problems into sharp relief!
+When it is just not clear where to begin, I like to start by looking at our correlation data in Socorro &mdash; you'd be surprised how often they can bring problems into sharp relief!

 In this case, the correlation data didn't disappoint: there